-Upon successful completion of this course, learners will receive a YMCA Awards Level 2 Certificate in Fitness Instructing - Exercise and Physical Activity for Children, and two Discovery Learning certificates in Children’s Health Related Exercise and Childhood Obesity Prevention.
+Learners who successfully complete this course will receive a YMCA Awards Level 2 Certificate in Fitness Instructing - Exercise and Physical Activity for Children as well as two Discovery Learning certificates; one in Children’s Health Related Exercise and the other in Childhood Obesity Prevention.

 Is this course recognised?

 Absolutely, the awarding bodies for this course are Skills Active and YMCA Awards.
 This means this course will be recognized throughout the UK health, fitness and wellness industry and that any insurance policy you have with the Register of Exercise Professionals will cover you to work with clients using the knowledge and techniques taught in this course.